Cyprian831/Garlium/README.md

 Click close and restart Garlium, then wait 2~ minutes.
 If failed, repeat with another server.
 If none of these work check the "Select Servers Automatically" box and restart Garlium.

+## Losing all post-fork coins

+Go to "tools>network" and make sure youre in the "overview" tab.
+In the box there should be two dropdown menus, probably already open.
+Click on the one that has a higher "height" at the right of it and select "Follow this branch"

+You should start recieving any garlic you lost right away!

 ## For "Server is Lagging" or "the transaction was rejected by network rules.\n\n64: Rejected/non-final"

 Press `Win + R` and enter %appdata%/Garlium and delete ` ``blockchain_headers`` `